Sahil-pillania/Javascript/README.md

 # javascript
 Here all type of basic programs present.
-I made programs on all basic topics in javascript.
+I developed programs on all basic topics in javascript.